TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-01-22-cost-effective-container-smoke-tests-every-symfony-project-must-have.md

 ## Why container smoke tests?

 Just this week container smoke tests saved me from 2 hard-to-find bugs.
-Every unit, integration and e2e test was passing, but this one did not.
-These bugs are impossible to spot, because they're not exclusive business logic we typically test.
+Every unit, integration, and e2e test was passing, but this one did not.
+These bugs are impossible to spot because they're not the exclusive business logic we typically test.
 They're a **blend of business logic and Symfony glue**.
 We kind of hope Symfony did work, but it doesn't have to always be the case.

 * These tests also **increase confidence in our project**.
-* They give us robust notion: if we move something to the other side or repository, it will still work.
+* They give us a robust notion: if we move something to the other side or repository, it will still work.
-* We can add them all a in **single working day** and they work for us for the rest of project life.
+* We can add them all a in **single working day** and they work for us for the rest of the project life.

 ## Smoke tests without Complexity